 The economic situation for Chattooga County is statistically represented by employment activity, both in workers and jobs.
 As represented in Tables 9-15, Chattooga County experienced employment losses between 2006 and 2009.
 Like much of the state and nation, very significant employment losses were exhibited in 2009.
-Modest to significant gains were exhibited each year between 2012 and 2015.
+Modest to significant gains were exhibited each year between 2012 and 2016.

-As represented in Figure 1 (and Table 10), between 2005 and 2007, the average decrease in employment in Chattooga County was approximately -85 workers or approximately -0.81% per year.
-The rate of employment loss between 2008 and 2010, was very significant at over -3.65% per year, representing a annual net loss of -373 workers.
-The rate of employment gain between 2011 and 2013, was significant at approximately +0.98% per year.
-The 2014 to 2015, rate of gain was modest when compared to the preceding year at +0.31%.
-The rate of employment change thus far into 2016, is forecasted to exhibit an increase in the level of employment when compared to 2015.
+As represented in Figure 1 (and Table 10), between 2005 and 2007, the average decrease in employment in Chattoga County was approximately -85 workers or approximately -0.81% per year.
+The rate of employment loss between 2008 and 2010, was very significant at over -3.74% per year, representing a annual net loss of -373 workers.
+The rate of employment gain between 2011 and 2014, was significant at approximately +1.08% per year.
+The 2015 to 2016, rate of gain was considerably better when compared to the preceding year at +3.13%.
+The rate of employment change thus far into 2017, is forecasted to exhibit an increase in the level of employment when compared to 2015 and 2016.

-Monthly unemployment rates in 2015 were improved when compared to the 2009 to 2014 period.
-Monthly unemployment rates in 2015, were for the most part improving on a month to month basis, ranging between 5.2% and 6.9%.
+Monthly unemployment rates in 2016 were improved when compared to the 2009 to 2014 period.
+Monthly unemployment rates in 2016, were for the most part improving on a month to month basis, ranging between 5.0% and 9.7%.

-The National forecast for 2016 (at present) is for the unemployment rate to approximate 4.5% to 5% in the later portion of the year.
-Typically, during the last five years, the overall unemployment rate in Chattooga County has been above the state and national average unemployment rates.
-The annual unemployment rate in 2016 in Chattooga County is forecasted to continue to decline, to the vicinity of 5% to 5.5% and improving on a relative year to year basis.
+The National forecast for 2017 (at present) is for the unemployment rate to approximate 4% to 4.5%.
+Typically, during the last three years, the overall unemployment rate in Chattooga County has been slightly higher than the state and national average unemployment rates.
+The annual unemployment rate in 2017 in Chattooga County is forecasted to continue to decline, to the vicinity of 5.5% (on an annual basis) and improving on a relative year to year basis.

 The Chattooga County Chamber of Commerce is the local 'point of contact' for companies and businesses interested in Chattooga County.
 The Chamber works with multiple regional agencies to promote Chattooga County to potential new employers.